MarzenaSiar/MarzenaSiar/README.md

 - 👋 Hi, I’m Marzena and I am Junior Web Developer.
 - 👀 I’m interested in coding, windsurfing and books!
-- 🌱 I’m currently learning JavaScrip.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on projects I can develop my skills and be a helpful hand!
 - 📫 How to reach me: marzena.siarkiewicz.abGgmail.com and my socials which I have linked.